asmaLao/MyDanceBookingApp/README.md

 - JWT (JSON Web Tokens): for authentication and route protection
 - Bootstrap: CSS framework for styling and responsive layout
 ## How to run the project
+You can run the project in two ways, either by cloning the GitHub repository or by using the zipped project folder.
+### Option 1: Clone from GitHub
+1. Open **Visual Studio Code**
-1. Clone the repository: git clone https://github.com/asmaLao/MyDanceBookingApp.git
+2. Use the terminal to clone the repository: git clone https://github.com/asmaLao/MyDanceBookingApp.
+3. Navigate into the project folder: cd MyDanceBookingApp
+4. Install dependencies: npm install
+5. Create a `.env` file: ACCESS_TOKEN_SECRET= your secret key
+6. Start the server: node app.js
+7. Visit the site on: http://localhost:9000
+### Option 2: Using a ZIP Folder
+1. Unzip the MyDanceBookingApp folder to a location on your computer
+2. Open the folder using **Visual Studio Code**
+3. Open the terminal and navigate into the project directory: cd MyDanceBookingApp
-2. Install dependencies: npm install
+4. Install dependencies: npm install
-3. Create a `.env` file: ACCESS_TOKEN_SECRET= your secret key
+5. Create a `.env` file: ACCESS_TOKEN_SECRET= your secret key
-4. Start the server: node app.js
+6. Start the server: node app.js
-5. Visit the site on: http://localhost:9000
+7. Visit the site on: http://localhost:9000